cvweiss/guzzler/README.md

     $body = "[123, 456, 789]";
     $guzzler->call("https://example.org", "success", "fail", $params, $headers, "POST", $body);

-Guzzler makes it easy to retrieve the headers from the request.
-Keep in mind, all headers keys are lowercased.
+Guzzler makes it easy to retrieve the headers from the response.
+Keep in mind, all header's keys are lowercased.

     function success(&$guzzler, &$params, $content)
     {
-        $headers = $guzzler->getLastHeaders(); // Retrievess headers for this request
+        $headers = $guzzler->getLastHeaders(); // Retrieves headers for this request
         $etag = $headers['etag'][0]; // Each header is an array (thanks curl).
 Use [0] to get the value of the header in most cases.
     }

-Guzzler makes it very easy to add the headers as well.
+Guzzler makes it very easy to add headers to the request.

     $headers = [];
     $headers['User-Agent'] = "My Application";